Hawaii's Ige staves off challenge, will face GOP's Tupola in November

 Ige defeated U.S. Rep. Colleen Hanabusa, who gave up her seat in Congress to run for governor.

-"I just got off the phone with Congresswoman Colleen Hanabusa, and she wished us congratulations and more importantly, she pledged her support to make sure that we can elect a democratic governor," Ige said in a victory speech after Hanabusa conceded, according to a Hawaii News Now tweet.
+"I just got off the phone with Congresswoman Colleen Hanabusa, and she wished us congratulations and more importantly, she pledged her support to make sure that we can elect a Democratic governor," Ige said in a victory speech after Hanabusa conceded, according to a Hawaii News Now tweet.

 The incumbent in November will face state Rep. Andria Tupola, who won the Republican gubernatorial primary.